 He even has a spreadsheet showing his savings

 A fresher decided that rather than pay a tenner for a pack of cigarettes, he would fly to Milan and spend six hours there securing them at a cheaper price.

-James, who studies Classics at UCL, decided to challenge himself in proving the UK tax on cigarettes means it’s cheaper to fly abroad and buy fags in bulk, rather than buy 800 cigarettes on home soil.
+The student decided to challenge himself in proving the UK tax on cigarettes means it’s cheaper to fly abroad and buy fags in bulk, rather than buy 800 cigarettes on home soil.

-Armed with his spreadsheet keeping track of his costs to ensure he would always be in profit and a Greek textbook for some light holiday reading between flights, James set off to Milan to prove all his mates that the “bizarre” trip as some had described it was worth it after all.
+Armed with his spreadsheet keeping track of his costs to ensure he would always be in profit and a Greek textbook for some light holiday reading between flights, the fresher set off to Milan to prove all his mates that the “bizarre” trip as some had described it was worth it after all.

 “I found four separate newsagents which accepted card payments that I intended to buy the cigarettes from”, he said.
 “This meant that should customs have any concerns with regards to the legitimacy of the cigarettes, all the transactions would be recorded and easily traceable.”

 After purchasing his packs of cigarettes with ease, the fresher had six hours to kill in Milan.
 In between reading his Greek textbook, he went on a cable car and then got “spangled”.
 He commented: “In the six hours I was there, the cigs were my main priority.
 But then I also went on a sick cable car, and I got spangled at the Citta Alta at 2pm.
 I think I definitely got my money’s worth out of the flight.”